wmcdonald404/terraform-sandbox-azure/README.md

     > **Note:** traditionally `version` and `required_version` would be explicitly pinned for a provider.
 Here we have these commented to pull the latest version.

-3. Run a Terraform `init`, this will install the required backend and providers:
+4. Run a Terraform `init`, this will install the required backend and providers:

     ```
-    [wmcdonald@fedora ~]$ terraform init
+    [wmcdonald@fedora basic-resource-group]$ terraform init
     Initializing the backend...
     Initializing provider plugins...
     - Finding latest version of hashicorp/azurerm...